ghostdevv/website/src/content/blog/cloud-development-environments-but-why.md

 ### Saving money

 There are plenty of advantages I haven't mentioned yet - a big one being cost-savings for businesses.
 There are few things businesses love more than saving money.
-For most of the reasons outlined above, local developer environments can waste a lot of time.
+For most of the reasons outlined above, local development environments can waste a lot of time.
 That time translates to thousands of dollars in development time for a company, and lots of unnecessary stress for developers who often prefer to focus on the code rather than the environment.
-[A recent survey](https://www.linkedin.com/posts/johanneslandgraf_development-environments-are-broken-the-activity-7079816892957216769-bkyu/) from the CEO of Gitpod found that the average developer spends ~ 2.2 hours per week troubleshooting local developer environments, which is a direct loss of developer time for a business.
+[A recent survey](https://www.linkedin.com/posts/johanneslandgraf_development-environments-are-broken-the-activity-7079816892957216769-bkyu/) from the CEO of Gitpod found that the average developer spends ~ 2.2 hours per week troubleshooting local development environments, which is a direct loss of developer time for a business.

 ## Ok, what are my options?